Modeling the Economic Impacts of AI Openness Regulation: Data for Figure

 \textbf{ELO Score} is the model's arena score from the \href{https://lmarena.ai/}{Chatbot Arena LLM Leaderboard}. \textbf{\% Closed} is calculated the same as Figure 4b from Eiras et al. \cite{eiras2024}, using Table 3's categorization of model components.
 The percentage is the the portion of components that received a fully closed classification (C1/D1) out of the number of components where such a score is available (excluding ? and N/A labels).

 \textbf{MMLU Score} uses exact match accuracy for MMLU All Subjects from the \href{https://crfm.stanford.edu/helm/mmlu/latest/#/leaderboard/mmlu}{HELM leaderboard}.
-MMLU scores marked with (*) are self-reported in the model documentation, rather than collected from HELM evaluations, so they may not be directly comparable.
+MMLU scores marked with (*) are self-reported in the model documentation, rather than collected from HELM evaluations, so the comparisons may be inconsistent.